- Email: [email protected]

 - Website: http://www.cravath.com

-Mr Stark was lead counsel for IBM in a case brought against Neon Enterprise Software in federal court in Austin, Texas involving antitrust, licensing, business torts and copyright claims.
-IBM won a permanent injunction against Neon’s zPrime software and dismissal of all Neon’s claims.
-He also served as co-lead counsel for plaintiff Sanofi in the enforcement of the patent on the active ingredient in Plavix®, securing a final judgment of $442 million and a permanent injunction.
+Mr Stark served as lead counsel for IBM in a case brought against Neon Enterprise Software in federal court in Austin, Texas, involving antitrust, licensing, business torts and copyright claims.
+IBM won a permanent injunction against Neon’s zPrime software and Neon’s claims were dismissed.
+Mr Stark also served as co-lead counsel for plaintiff Sanofi in the enforcement of the patent on the active ingredient in Plavix, securing a final judgment of $442 million and a permanent injunction.

-Mr Stark has been recognised as a leading IP practitioner by numerous professional publications, including The Legal 500, Lawdragon, US News & World Report – Best Lawyers and the Leaders League Innovation – Technology & Intellectual Property Report.
-He is chair of the Committee on Intersection of IP and Antitrust Law of the American Bar Association (ABA) Section of Intellectual Property Law.
-He has also been co-chair of the 101 Subcommittee of the ABA IP Law Section’s Patent Litigation Committee.
+Mr Stark has been recognised as a leading IP practitioner by numerous professional publications, including The Legal 500, Lawdragon and the Leaders League Innovation – Technology & Intellectual Property Report.
+Mr Stark serves as chair of the Committee on Intersection of IP and Antitrust Law of the American Bar Association Section of Intellectual Property Law and chair of the Antitrust Committee of the American Intellectual Property Law Association.
+He has also served as co-chair of the 101 Subcommittee of the American Bar Association IP Law Section’s Patent Litigation Committee.

-Mr Stark received an AB from Harvard College in 1986, with a dual focus on government and computer science, a JD from New York University School of Law in 1991 and an MS in computer science from Columbia University in 2014.
+Mr Stark received an AB from Harvard College in 1986, with a dual concentration in government and computer science, a JD from New York University School of Law in 1991 and an MS in computer science from Columbia University in 2014.